nuxeo/nuxeo-ai/README.md

 These streams are *disabled by default* but can be enabled by the [corresponding configuration parameters](#configuration-parameters).

 ### Customization
+##### Sample configuration for DAM Installations.
+The [configuration parameters](#configuration-parameters) are used to configure Nuxeo xml contributions, instead you can provide your own configuration that meets your requirements.

+A [Sample DAM configuration is available to download](https://github.com/nuxeo/nuxeo-ai/blob/master/nuxeo-ai-pipes/src/test/resources/ai-dam-config.xml), and defines 2 pipelines:
+###### Images Pipeline
+ * Listens for `pictureViewsGenerationDone` and sends `picture:views/3/content` to the `images` stream.
+ * Configures an `EnrichingStreamProcessor` to read from the  `images` stream, calls the `aws.celebrityDetection` enrichment service and puts the response in the `images.enrichment.in` stream.
+ * The next stream processor reads from the `images.enrichment.in` stream, and raises an `imageMetadataCreated` event for each new enrichment entry.
+ * An example listener for the  `imageMetadataCreated` event writes a log message.

+###### Video Pipeline
+ * Listens for new `vid:storyboard` modifications for a document in a path containing `movies` and sends 4 of the video storyboard images to the `video` stream.
+ * Configures an `EnrichingStreamProcessor` to read from the `video` stream, calls the `aws.imageLabels` enrichment service and puts the response in the `video.enrichment.in` stream.
+ * The next stream processor reads from the `video.enrichment.in` stream and creates document tags for the enrichment labels.

+Please note that the `EnrichingStreamProcessors` are using a stream processing policy of `continueOnFailure=true`, this means that *stream processing will continue even if the enrichment failed*.

 ##### Events
 Using an Nuxeo extension you can dynamically register a pipeline for any custom event.
 For example to send `MY_EVENT` to a stream called `mystream` you would use the following configuration.